import numpy as np

 isinstance(cover_threshold, float) and cover_threshold < 1

-), "cover threshold must be provided as a float between (0, 1)."
+), "cover threshold must be provided as a float in interval (0, 1)."

 cover_percentages = {}